Kennedy777/trackPicker/README.md

 ## Description

 A simple program to help potential Epicodus students select a programming language based on their interests and goals.
+Independent project for week 2 of Epicodus Intro to Programming.

 ## Setup/Installation Requirements